 - Save time creating web content and other marketing channels (e.g. social media),

-- Save money on content creation and unnecessary web marketing channels,
+- Save money on content creation and unnecessary web marketing costs,

-- Determine which marketing channels you should focus more time, efforts, and your budget on,
+- Determine which channels you should focus more of your efforts, budget, and time on,

-- Invest most of your time building your own asset instead of someone else’s and still benefit from other people’s marketing channels.
+- Invest most of your time and efforts building your own asset and still benefit from other people’s marketing channels.

 Many automated traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we recommend avoiding black hat sites, solutions, techniques, and anything designed to manipulate or violate the policies and terms of service of companies like Google, Twitter, Facebook, etc..
+In fact, we strongly recommend staying away from all black hat sites, strategies, software, and anything designed to “game” or violate the policies and terms of service of services like Facebook, Google, YouTube, etc..

-(Web traffic automation does not require the use of black hat methods!)
+(Automating your web traffic does not need to involve the use of black hat techniques!)

-The focus of this article is not to manipulate web services or bypass their terms of service, but to show you how to automate your content distribution in order to leverage your time and marketing efforts, and increase your exposure online to websites that your target audience frequents.
+The purpose of this series of articles is to show you how to automate your content distribution so you can leverage your time and marketing efforts, and get additional exposure online from websites that your target audience frequents.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-As we’ve just seen in the previous section, most business owners lack the time, human resources and budget to engage in the kind of content marketing that most experts recommend.
-What you want to do, then, is be strategic with your limited resources, budget, and time.
+As we’ve just seen in the previous section, many small businesses lack the time, resources and budget to engage in the kind of content marketing that many online experts advise.
+What you want to do, then, is be strategic with your limited time, budget, and resources.

-So, instead of choosing this approach, which is very time-consuming …
+So, instead of posting content to different marketing channels, which is extremely time-consuming …

-(Posting content to marketing channels one by one is extremely time-consuming!)
+(Posting content to individual channels is very time-consuming!)

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)